At Trustmarque, we are committed to protecting and respecting your privacy.

-All IT systems that store your information are based in the UK.
-If we need to transfer your personal data to other countries, we will ensure that such transfers are compliant with UK GDPR.
-Appropriate measures will be put in place to keep your personal data secure at all times.
+We will always ensure that such transfers are compliant with UK GDPR using the latest guidance from the Information Commissioner’s Office (ICO).
+Appropriate measures will be put in place to keep your personal data protected at all times.

 How long do we keep personal information?

-We have data retention policies that provide information on how long personal data is kept in our IT systems.
+We have data retention policies and schedules that provide information on how long personal data is kept in our IT systems.
 Retention periods are determined by legislation and business requirements.
-All information is held securely on our systems and only in accordance with our retention policies.
+All information is held securely within our IT systems and only in accordance with our retention policies.